 Albertsons Companies's most recent dividend payout was on 10 August 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 23 July 2021 (the "ex-dividend date").

 Albertsons Companies overview

-Albertsons Companies, Inc., through its subsidiaries, operates as a food and drug retailer in the United States.
-Its food and drug retail stores offer grocery products, general merchandise, health and beauty care products, pharmacy, fuel, and other items and services.
-As of February 29, 2020, the company operated 2,252 stores under various banners, including Albertsons, Safeway, Vons, Jewel-Osco, Shaw's, Acme, Tom Thumb, Randalls, United Supermarkets, Market Street, Pavilions, Star Market, Carrs, and Haggen; and 1,726 pharmacies, 1,290 in-store branded coffee shops, and 402 adjacent fuel centers.
-The company was founded in 1939 and is headquartered in Boise, Idaho.
-Albertsons Companies, Inc. operates as a subsidiary of Albertsons Investor Holdings LLC.
+Albertsons Companies, Inc. , through its subsidiaries, engages in the operation of food and drug stores in the United States.
+The company's food and drug retail stores offer grocery products, general merchandise, health and beauty care products, pharmacy, fuel, and other items and services.
+As of February 27, 2021, it operated 2,277 stores under various banners, including Albertsons, Safeway, Vons, Pavilions, Randalls, Tom Thumb, Carrs, Jewel-Osco, Acme, Shaw's, Star Market, United Supermarkets, Market Street, Haggen, Kings Food Markets, and Balducci's Food Lovers Market; and 1,727 pharmacies, 1,313 in-store branded coffee shops, 400 adjacent fuel centers, 22 distribution centers, and 20 manufacturing facilities, as well as various digital platforms.
+The company was founded in 1860 and is headquartered in Boise, Idaho.
+Albertsons Companies, Inc. is a subsidiary of Albertsons Investor Holdings LLC.

 Frequently asked questions